How do you monitor a forest? This is especially useful in areas where deforestation is rampant.

 Tell us about your career path.
 What do you do currently?

 I worked as a Lidar Engineer for 3 years.
 At that point i wanted to expand my horizons and learn something new.
 Thats when i got an opportunity at a company working on Drones.
 I work as Lidar Data Analyst at Terra Drone India.

-At Terra Drone we use drones to collect data and we then analyze that data.
-We would start with a mission plan.
+At Terra Drone, we use drones to collect data and we then analyze that data.
+We typically start with a mission plan.
 The drone captures several overlapping images as it flies.
 After receiving the data, we geotag the data to identify its location in the real world.
 The next step is to merge all the different images into a single image with the Advanced photogrammetry technology which would be a replica of the area that the drone flew over.